Inflectra/rapise-documentation/docs/Guide/scenarios.md

 ## Purpose

-> Note: Starting from Rapise 8.0, it is recommended to utilize [Test Cases](Frameworks/frameworks.md#test-cases) and [Modules / Page Objects](Frameworks/pageobjects.md) for creating scenarios and maintaining reusable building blocks respectively.
+> Note: As of Rapise 8.0, it is recommended to use [Test Cases](Frameworks/frameworks.md#test-cases) and [Modules / Page Objects](Frameworks/pageobjects.md) for creating scenarios and maintaining reusable building blocks, respectively.

 Scenarios serve as reusable building blocks that can be incorporated into your test scripts.
-They offer a way to structure and organize your tests, making them more modular and maintainable.
-Scenarios can be included in both fully automated test scripts and predominantly [manual test script](semi_manual_testing.md).
+They provide a way to structure and organize your tests, making them more modular and maintainable.
+Scenarios can be included in both fully automated test scripts and predominantly [manual test scripts](semi_manual_testing.md).

 Another valuable application of scenarios is in [Web Service](web_service_testing.md) test recording.
-When you record script steps for a Web Service test and click on [Create Script](tutorial_web_services_rest.md#3a-generating-rest-test-scripts), the recorded steps in JavaScript form are appended to the `Test()` function.
+When you record script steps for a Web Service test and click on [Create Script](tutorial_web_services_rest.md#3a-generating-rest-test-scripts), the recorded JavaScript steps are appended to the `Test()` function.
 At this point, you can wrap them into separate scenarios using the method described in this chapter.

 ## Creating Scenarios

-Let's say for example that you have the following Rapise test that was recorded from our sample library information web application:
+For example, consider the following Rapise test, recorded from our sample library information web application:
 <!-- /* cSpell:disable */ -->
 ```javascript
 function Test()